 Important: this post is a work-in-progress project.
-Last update: December 9, 2023.
+Last update: March 17, 2025.

 Twitch has a steep learning curve, as does any kind of software that is used for streaming.
 With this post, I would like to help fellow streamers out by sharing my personal settings, tips, as well as tricks when it comes to broadcasting.
 As there is a lot to cover, not to mention the fact that I’m still learning, this post is still unfinished; I will do my best to update it as frequently as possible.